Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Discussion

 \section{Discussion}

-We extend the notion of SR to individual liabilities within a financial network, and show with empirical data of nation-wide interbank liabilities that this is indeed feasible.
-The notion of liability-specific SR allows us to quantify the SR that every financial transaction adds to a financial network.
-We propose a tax on every SR-increasing transaction proportional to the true expected systemic losses.
-This forces financial institutions to avoid systemically risky transactions and to look for saver ones on the market.
-Effectively this leads to a re-configuration of financial networks.
+We extend the notion of SR to individual liabilities within a financial network and show with empirical data of nation-wide interbank liabilities that this is indeed feasible.
+The notion of liability-specific SR allows us to quantify the marginal contribution of every financial transaction to overall SR. We propose a Pigovian tax (SRT) on every SR-increasing transaction, proportional to the marginal contribution to overall SR. By trying to avoid the SRT, financial institutions effectively rearrange the financial network over time, such that cascading failures can no longer occur.
+This process leads to a sustainable, self-organised and self-stabilising reduction of SR.